elastic/security-docs/.github/ISSUE_TEMPLATE/internal-documentation-request--elastic-employees-.md

     attributes:
       label: Feature flag limitations
       description: Are there any feature flags that need to be enabled?
       placeholder: |
     validations:
       required: true
+  - type: textarea
+    id: contacts
+    attributes:
+      label: Point of contact
+      description: Please assign at least one point of contact.
+Add as many stakeholders as needed -- such as those from dev, design, product management, etc.
+      placeholder: |
+    validations:
+      required: true